-DSLRs aren't to be confused with the newer compact system cameras that are also infiltrating camera shops up and down the land.
-They are the ones that typically look like point-and-shoot cameras but also have interchangeable lenses.
-We'll be covering the best of the best of those in another feature due shortly.
+DSLR cameras aren't to be confused with the newer compact system cameras that are also infiltrating camera shops up and down the land.
+They are the ones that typically look a little more like point-and-shoot cameras but also have interchangeable lenses (there are exceptions to that, with some models acting as out-and-out DSLR replacements).
+We've got the best system cameras covered in another feature, link below:

 A quick lesson in lenses